 - They do not score additional hits on Natural 10s.

-- If thrown at a unit in a Structure (ships are Structures) roll a D10; it catches fire on an 8+.
+- If thrown at a unit in a Structure (ships are Structures) and at least two 10s are rolled; it catches fire and takes a Fire Critical Hit.
 See Critical Damage Tables for Fire effects on pg 64-66 (summary below)

 Rules for Fire on Structures

-The full rules for Fire on pg 64 under Building & Fortification Critical Damage
+The full rules for Fire are on pg 64 under Building & Fortification Critical Damage

 - The section attacked catches fire on a Critical Hit location of 8-9 for Buildings and a 9 for Fortifications.